-We didn’t discuss one of the pillars of any serious translation project – your company glossary (that will be also reffered to as terminology repository throughout this blog post).
+However, we still haven’t discussed one of the pillars of any serious translation project – your company glossary (this will also be referred to as a ‘terminology repository’ throughout this blog post).

-Today, we are going to change this by explaining different types of terminology and how to actually prepare and manage it properly.
+Today, we are going to change this by explaining different types of terminology and how to actually prepare and manage a glossary properly.

 What is a company glossary?

-Glossaries, or terminology repositories, as they are called in the Text United Translation Management System, are a collection of terms used by your company which help you keep the consistency in your translation projects.
-Like this, they also help you and your translators save a lot of time.
+Glossaries, or terminology repositories, as they are called in the Text United Translation Management System, are a collection of terms used by your company which help you keep the consistency across your translation projects.
+They also help you and your translators save a lot of time.

 Now, what type of terms would you expect in your company glossary?
 There are two very distinct types of terms:

 As already mentioned above, industry-specific terms can be separated by domain within Text United’s TMS.
 These are terms that are also not specific to you as the client but to the whole industry.
 For example, in technical translations, our clients expect certain types of screws to be translated in a certain way that is commonly used within the industry.